MicrosoftDocs/query-docs/query-languages/dax/isafter-function-dax.md

 ## Remarks

-This function is similar to [ISAFTER](isafter-function-dax.md).
-The difference is ISONORAFTER returns true for values sorted *on or after* the filter values, where ISAFTER returns true for values sorted strictly *after* the filter values.
+This function is similar to [ISONORAFTER](isonorafter-function-dax.md).
+The difference is ISAFTER returns true for values sorted strictly *after* the filter values, where ISONORAFTER returns true for values sorted *on or after* the filter values.

 [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]